Tips for Middle School Online Success

 - Parents are encouraged to respond to grading comments, to report card comments and to communicate with the course teacher if the student is experiencing problems.
 The teacher only knows what you tell them.

 - If you find you or your child is becoming overwhelmed by work load, or struggling due to a learning need, remember every course can be adapted to suit your child’s learning needs – a conversation is all it takes to develop a plan for your student.
 Let’s work together to provide the best possible learning experience.

 - Teachers are human.
 Mistakes are possible.
 If your student has an assignment that has not been marked within a few days and the student cannot do the next assignment because of that, students are encouraged to contact the teacher and ask if they could check on that assignment.
 Occasionally, Moodle skips sending an email notification.
 The teacher may not even know the assignment is sitting there.
 A polite request is always welcome and shows initiative.

 HCOS cares about your family's online experience.
 If you are thrilled with your experience, We would love to hear from you.
-Likewise, if you feel you are not being well served, please contact, Grant Wardle, the Middle School Online Coordinator.
+Likewise, if you feel you are not being well served, please contact Karen Roeck, Director of Middle School Instruction.